ibm-cloud-architecture/refarch-cloud-data-analytics/Cognos.md

 ### Create a Data Module

 With Cognos Analytics, users are not restricted to only using existing enterprise data sources.
-Users can blend perosnal data or external data with enterprise data to gain deeper insight.
+Users can blend personal data or external data with enterprise data to gain deeper insight.
 Users can connect to enterprise data directly, or they can import other data sets from from files or other data sources into Cognos Analytics.
 These data sources can be blended, cleansed and joined together to create a reusable **Data Module** for use in dashboards and reports, and or shared with other users in the organization.
 Although this lab has only one data source, we will still create a data module.

 <img src="./cmedia/ca-image-15.png" >